 Egg Donor Myths Debunked

-In this world of information overload, we see a lot of fake news about egg donation and surrogacy.
-We talk with an egg donor we know personally, about why she chose to donate her eggs.
+We know there is a lot of misinformation about egg donation and why someone would donate their eggs.
+We talked with an egg donor we know personally, about why she chose to donate her eggs.
 Here are Jewel’s answers to the most common misconceptions and why she decided to donate her eggs.

 Why would you ever choose to be an egg donor?